MicrosoftDocs/win32-pr.it-it/desktop-src/Direct2D/how-to-load-a-direct2d-bitmap-from-a-file.md

-Il codice è stato omesso da questo esempio.
+In questo esempio è stato omesso codice.

 ## <a name="related-topics"></a>Argomenti correlati